pencer-io/pencer-io.github.io/_posts/2021-05-25-ctf-thm-vulnnet-internal.md

 Nmap done: 1 IP address (1 host up) scanned in 19.90 seconds
 ```

-We see from scan there are a lot of open ports.
+We see from the scan there are a lot of open ports.
 Let's first add the server IP to our hosts file:

 ```text
 ┌──(root💀kali)-[~/thm/internal]